ramanathan23/system-design/security-in-modern-systems.md

 - **Regular Auditing and Compliance**: The platform undergoes periodic security audits to identify vulnerabilities and ensure compliance with financial industry regulations, reducing legal and security risks.

-## 3. Exploring the Tradeoffs in the Use Case

-### Navigating Challenges and Tradeoffs
-The utilization of Security in Modern Systems in the Financial Services Platform introduces specific challenges and trade-offs:

-- **Complexity**: Implementing and managing robust security measures can be complex and resource-intensive, requiring expertise in security practices and technologies.

-- **User Experience**: Striking a balance between security and user convenience can be challenging.
-Adding additional security layers, such as MFA, may introduce friction in user interactions.

-- **Costs**: Maintaining a high level of security often requires investments in technology, personnel, and ongoing compliance efforts, impacting operational expenses.

-## 4. Evaluating the Pros and Cons of Security in Modern Systems
+## 3. Evaluating the Pros and Cons of Security in Modern Systems

 ### Weighing Advantages and Disadvantages
 Security in Modern Systems offers several compelling advantages: